Favourited 11 times

 Can host families

-Any size vehicle can be accomodated.
-In fact,vehicleds are preferable as I have no buildings yet.
+Any size vehicle can be accommodated.
+In fact, vehicles are preferable.

 Dogs are fine, provided they're socialised.
 Anything else.... well, they're welcome but they'll be outside so up to you...
-I have an intact male puppy/dog.
+I have an intact male young dog.

 More than two